mnwright/raster-rforge/readme.md

 NOTE: this project never had a home to go to, it's now clear the raster package will be maintained by the original author.

 See the Issues for a raw list of things to fix in raster.
+They do eventually get to the maintainer, or you can email direct. if you have a patch I can commit it if it's not problematic.

 The source of the 'raster' package lives on R-forge